Busaba-Nicholas/Main/Videos/AboutThis.md

   - All voices were done by me (with varying microphone qualities)
   - It was a  successful presentation since everyone paid attention to it

-"Shark_Tank" is a History project about an invention in the Industrial Age:
+"Shark_Tank" is a History project about an invention in the Industrial Revolution:
   - We were given an invention and had to talk about who made it and how it worked
   - **Images in the video aren't mine and I take no credit in their creation**
   - Different style to the English trailer